KonstantinKlepikov/KonstantinKlepikov.github.io/_site/README.md

 # My deep learning

-This is simple and responsible template for my oportunity in world of neural science
+This is simple and redy to start template of static blog for my discoveries in world of neural science

-Based on Jekyll and template Swiss
+Based on Jekyll Swiss theme

+Language: russian